jjhansen30/money-app/README.md

 ## New Learning Goal

 Ask if there's a way to handle Hint better.
 It feels weird with the way I'm handling it.

+* Learning dependency injection was fun.
+I got to learn about the application lifecycle and how Hilt/Dagger utilizes that to manage dependencies.
+Very big learning curve but was rewarded with a working app.
+I did have a little help from my co-workers when I couldn't make things work but I made sure to understand why they suggested what they suggested and not just copy code.

 # Cloning the repo